Sagging skin is the major aesthetic concern for my patients over age 50. Let’s look at what causes sagging skin and what you can do to treat it.

 Non-invasive (non-surgical) skin tightening interventions

-These procedures done in the medical spa leave your skin intact (no incisions or raw, painful skin afterwards) with maybe only temporary redness and swelling.
+These procedures done in the medical spa leave your skin intact (no incisions or raw, painful skin afterward) with maybe only temporary redness and swelling.
 Results appear gradually.
 You can expect:

 No or little social downtime: you can return to work the same day if needed